 As expected, southern Europe tops the list of highest temperatures recorded in Europe.
-From Europe’s record in Greece, all the way to 47.4 °C in Portugal, 47.3 °C in Spain (set on August 14, 2021), 47.0 °C in Italy and 46 °C in southern France – this part of our continent can be scorching hot.
+From Europe’s record in Greece, all the way to 47.4 °C in Portugal, 47.4 °C in Spain (set on August 14, 2021), 47.0 °C in Italy and 46 °C in southern France – this part of our continent can be scorching hot.

 Albania‘s record is at 44.8 °C, with its northern neighbor Kosovo standing at 42.0 °C.

 Being at the crossroads of Meditteranean (Southern Europe) and Central Europe, Croatia holds the highest temperature recorded in this region.
 Its national record of 42.8 °C was recorded in Ploče on August 5, 1981.
 All other countries from this region also have their highs above 40 °C – from 41.9 °C in Hungary to 40.2 in Poland.

 Russia tops the list (its European part) with a recorded high of 45.4 °C. That is 0.9 °C above the Romanian national record of 44.5 °C. Belarus is the only country in this region with its national record below 40 °C – standing at 38.9

 Baltics and Nordics

 As expected, milder highest temperature records are expected in this region.
 Iceland, truly a land of ice, has the lowest record in Europe with its record high reaches 30.5 °C – that is 17.5 °C colder than Europe’s record from Greece.
 The highest temperature recorded in this region is from Sweden.
 There have been at least two occasions when Sweden recorded 38.0 °C as the highest temperature ever.
 The first time it happened was on July 9, 1933 (Ultuna), and the second time was on June 29, 1947, in Målilla.

 Owing to the effects of the Atlantic ocean and milder climate, Ireland‘s record is 33.3 °C – making it the only second country in Europe (after Iceland) with the highest temperature ever recorded not reaching over 35 °C.